 While we already discussed the setup of bleed and margin on our blog, in this post we will focus more on explaining what happens when you don’t set it up properly.
 Let’s have a look at a couple of examples of what can go wrong if bleed is not set up properly.

 Before we dive into the complexities, it's essential to fully understand what we mean by 'bleed' and 'margins.'
 'Bleed' refers to the area of your artwork that extends beyond the actual dimensions of the document.
 It acts as a cushion for the slight inconsistencies that can occur during the printing process.
 'Margins,' on the other hand, are the 'safe areas' where crucial information and design elements should be placed to prevent them from being cut off during the final trimming process.

 First, here’s a refresher, basically for digital and offset printing machines, they never actually print accurately to the millimeter.
 Due to [small] variations in the position of the paper, as well as the position of the mechanical elements of the machine, you can always expect some small differences across the printed sheets.

 Taken alone, this is not really an issue.
-But large printed sheets need to be cut into individual products, and this is where problems can occur.
+However, large printed sheets need to be cut into individual products, and this is where problems can occur.
 Without bleed and margins, some important information can be cut out, or your products can end up with a white border around the artwork.
-That is exactly why bleed adds a safety buffer to ensure that you won’t have a white edge around your artwork after cutting, and safety margins ensure that no important content will be cut off.
+That is exactly why Bleed adds a safety buffer to ensure that you won’t have a white edge around your artwork after cutting, and safety margins ensure that no important content will be cut off.